roshiajin-kunai/sakkamade.github.io/_posts/storyette/2021-02-20-wordless-roof.md

 "Say, Minami-chan."
 'Mm?'
-After the first semester, when tests  ended, awaiting for the summer  vacation, while my eardrums were as though jolting of a noise of cicada, she suddenly unsealed her lips.
+After the first semester, when tests  ended, awaiting for  summer  vacation, while my eardrums were as though jolting of a noise of cicada, she suddenly unsealed her lips.
 "I like you, Minami-chan..."
 'Eh..?'
 She was a little embarrassed, dropping her head down to hide her lips.
 A wind shook her pure white uniform that was reflecting all the radiance of the sun rays.
 "Certainly, as a friend also, but...
-I like you, as a lover..."
+I like you... as a lover..."
 Her fingers were entwined with my right hand.
-"I wonder, If I say this, will you, Minami-chan, get upset..."
+"I wonder, if I say this, will you, Minami-chan, get upset..."
 I could sense loneliness in the air as she giggled to hide her embarrassment.
 Lover.
 Girlfriends—perhaps it is strange, perhaps it is not, however it does not change the fact that I like her.
 Her feelings and my feelings are...